kitschpatrol/shared-config/readme.md

 - [ ] `.tsconfig`?
 - [ ] Interactive override / merge prompt
-- [ ] DRY script invocation / initial config copying?
+- [x] DRY script invocation / initial config copying?

+## Package architecture

+Subpackages have simple 'cli.ts' files which define the behavior of their binary.
+The build step turns these into node scripts, providing default implementations where feasible.

+Subpackages must be built in the monorepo.

 ## Issues